Last revised on June 16, 2020.

 ||||||||||

-If it is possible, stay home from work or school when you are sick.
+Stay home from work or school when you are sick.
 Staying home helps prevent spreading your illness to others.
-In particular, young children, people over 65 years of age, and those with compromised immune systems are at greater risk of severe illness and even death from common viruses, such as influenza ("the flu"). |
+In particular, young children, older adults and those with compromised immune systems are at greater risk of severe illness and even death from common viruses, such as influenza ("the flu"). |

 ||||||||||